 The budgets assigned to the Youth Scholarship/Pre-Professional Studies Program and Resident Artist Program represent benefit values, and no actual dollars are exchanged.
 Educators and administrators donate their time and talent to these programs to maintain their operation; in turn, program participants contribute back to the organization through work-study (pre-professional students) or class/workshop instruction (resident artists).
 One of the primary goals of the organization is to secure appropriate funding for these programs through private donations, grant funding and corporate sponsorship.

-The primary goal of the organization is to develop a diverse, working Board of Directors with the talent and influence required to support the leadership team in enacting a multi-tiered strategy that includes:
+A key goal of the organization is to develop a diverse, working Board of Directors with the talent and influence required to support the leadership team in enacting a multi-tiered strategy that includes: